Changissnz/nu_merchant_principal/README.md

 explanation on them.

 Agent B has a question Q to provide an answer to.
-They knows that this answer, formatted according to some specification, will be received by Agent A. There are three possible choices for answers.
+They know that this answer, formatted according to some specification, will be received by Agent A. There are three possible choices for answers.
 - $I_1$: completely true in the case of Q being a fact-based query, otherwise completely genuine for Q that is a subjective-based query.